Take 1-2 approved courses alongside UCLA students for college credit!

 COM SCI 31: Introduction to Computer Science I [ONLINE]

-COM SCI M51A: Logic Design of Digital Systems [ONLINE]
+COM SCI M51A: Logic Design of Digital Systems [TBA]

 Dance